ShaheimOH/24/index.md

 Neoliberalism refers to market-oriented policies involving limited government intervention such as eliminating price controls, deregulating capital markets, and lowering trade barriers through privatisation (transferring state-run services to private businesses) and austerity (government spending cuts and higher taxes).

-The poltical ideology is said to be the most dominant political ideology of our time.
+The political ideology is said to be the most dominant political ideology of our time and it's fair to say that the UK is a neoliberal society.
 The conservative party commonly subscribe to this ideology and many of their policies have a neoliberal underpinning.
 Moreover, neoliberalism is heavily associated with Thatcherism, which saw the privatisation of state-run services, i.e. UK railway and British Telecommunications (BT).

 ### To simply put it...